Air Force Cross (United States): Awards

-The first award of the Air Force Cross was made posthumously to Air Force Major Rudolf Anderson, a U-2 pilot, for extraordinary heroism during the Cuban Missile Crisis in 1962.
+The first award of the Air Force Cross was made posthumously to USAF Major Rudolf Anderson, a U-2 pilot, for extraordinary heroism during the Cuban Missile Crisis in 1962.

-As of October 2017 there had been 202 awards of the Air Force Cross to 197 individuals.
+As of there had been 203 awards of the Air Force Cross to 198 individuals.
 Three were retroactively awarded for actions in World War II.
 One hundred eighty were awarded for heroism in the Vietnam War, and four for heroism during the 1975 Mayagüez Incident immediately following (these are sometimes counted with the Vietnam War awards).
-Two were awarded for the 1991 Gulf War; one, to USAF Pararescueman Timothy Wilkinson, for the 1993 Battle of Mogadishu in Somalia, and three were awarded for heroism during Operation Anaconda in Afghanistan in 2002, two to USAF Pararescuemen Keary Miller and Jason Cunningham and one to special tactics Technical Sergeant John Chapman, a combat controller.
+Two were awarded for the 1991 Gulf War; one, to USAF Pararescueman Timothy A. Wilkinson, for the 1993 Battle of Mogadishu in Somalia, and three were awarded for heroism during Operation Anaconda in Afghanistan in 2002, two to USAF Pararescuemen Keary Miller and Jason Cunningham and one to special tactics Technical Sergeant John Chapman, a combat controller.
 One was awarded to combat controller Zachary Rhyner for actions in the Shok Valley, Afghanistan on April 6, 2008.
 Another was awarded to USAF Pararescueman MSgt Ivan Ruiz for heroism in Kandahar Province, Afghanistan, Dec.
 10, 2013.

 On October 17, 2017, the Air Force Cross was awarded to Staff Sergeant Richard Hunter, for actions against the Taliban in Kunduz province Afghanistan on November 2, 2016.

 On April 20, 2017, SSgt Chris Baradat was presented with the Air Force Cross for his actions in the Sono Valley, Kunar province, on April 6, 2013, while serving as a QRF Combat Controller with the 21st Expeditionary Special Tactics Squadron.

 On September 21, 2020, a combat controller, not named, was awarded the Air Force Cross, for actions during the Battle of Khasham.

 Fifty awards have been posthumous, including 30 to members missing in action.
 Twenty-four have been awarded to enlisted personnel, including 12 Pararescuemen.
 Seventeen graduates of the United States Air Force Academy have been presented the award, and 13 were awarded for conduct while a prisoner of war.

 There have been five multiple recipients: